SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 In the following tags you can specify on which type of graph you want to operate on.
 Three type of graphs can be generated from the MC pipeline:
 1. **full graph**: all sequenced are included (default MC output)
 2. **clip graph**: sequences not aligned the the SV-only graph produced by Minigraph and other sequences are removed to have a "cleaner" graph.
+Clipping is necessary to reduce the complexity of the graph and make downstream analysis more feasible.
+For example, the very repetitive centromeric regions are clipped away and this is necessary to avoid the generation of comple loops that will hinder read mapping.
 3. **filter graph**: used for ```vg giraffe```, contains only nodes trasversed by X number of haplotypes (10% in the HPRC human pangenome)

 * ```--filter 1```: removes nodes covered by less that 1 haplotype.
 We will use 1 since the 10% of our 4 haplotypes would be 0.4